Kojic-Acid/Kojic-Acid/README.md

 ![F1 Scores](images/kojic_acid_f1scores.png)

 The confusion matrix visualization was particularly helpful in highlighting the model’s strengths and areas for refinement.
-Future work could build on this by exploring class merging, refining augmentation strategies, or conducting a fairness analysis across skin tone categories (AJL).
+Future work could build on this by exploring class merging or refining augmentation strategies.